lawlesst/lawlesst.github.com/content/notebook/baseball-wikidata-fame.md

 * the list seems weighted towards players who have played during the last 10-15 years.
 We could use the Baseball Reference data to verify that.

+To pursue these basic comparisons further, and produce more meaningful results, I would want to take a look at the other data used by the Pantheon team, like Wikipedia page views, and the time period of the careers to develop a HPI-like metric for baseball players.
+We could also try to isolate by team, era, etc or investigate which languages are writing about baseball players and see if we can gleam any cultural insight from that.

 ## Conclusion

-Using Wikidata, SPARQL, and the methods from the Pantheon project, we can relatively quickly explore global fame for groups people we are interested in.
-Using identifiers stored in Wikidata, we were able to join information from the Wikidata knowledge base with an external, domain specific, set of data.
+The main takeaway for me is that using Wikidata and SPARQL, and the methods from the Pantheon project, we can relatively quickly explore global fame for groups people we are interested in.
+Using identifiers stored in Wikidata, we can join information from the Wikidata knowledge base with external, domain specific, sets of data that can allow us to dig deeper.

-To pursue this further, and produce more meaningful results, I would want to take a look at the other data used by the Pantheon team, like Wikipedia page views, and the age of the people to develop a HPIish metric for baseball players.
-We could try to isolate by team, era, etc or investigate which languages are writing about baseball players and see if we can gleam any cultural insight from that.